4 Essential GitOps Principles You Need to Know

 For example, with Kubernetes, we use a YAML file (fun fact: YAML stands for Yet Another Markup Language) to give concise orders of what this desired state is and its rules.
 We use this to recreate an application or system and ensure that this recreation is faithful to its desired state.
 In this case, the YAML file is the only source of truth.
 The computer goes down each line in the file and applies these directives and sets of rules to the system state, or the current system configuration.
 Keep in mind: if something in the system state contradicts the desired state, it will automatically try to remedy this contradiction so the system state will always match the desired state.

-Example of a YAML File
+YAML File Example

 Please take a look at the example YAML file above.
 The system will read this file line by line.
 See the comments in the image for notes on what these fields detail to the system.
 These are our declarations to the system on what we are trying to achieve, our desired state.
 From this file alone, we can tell: what API version we intend to use, what Kubernetes resource we intend to use, how many replicas we want to run, what containers run in the pod, etc. The system will go ahead and deploy with these specifications in mind.

-Versioned and Immutable
+Principle #2: Versioned and Immutable

 The second fundamental principle of GitOps: "Desired state is stored in a way that enforces immutability, versioning and retains a complete version history."
 Recall that Git takes a snapshot of what your files look like at that moment and stores away a reference to that snapshot.
 The snapshot is immutable, meaning that it cannot be changed.
 If changes were made, then it would be as a new version of the snapshot.
 The original that is stored away wouldn't be changed, and the revision would be regarded as the next version.